NPO ESCOT:value-creating non-profit organization

 Figure 3-5-1: Worn buoy hole.
 The photo on the left shows a normal buoy hole.

-Figure 3-6: Wind pole
+Figure 3-6: Wind-receiving pole

 * Fix the PVC pipe cap with silicone and screws and attach the wind receiving pole.